-The High-Throughput Screening Core is the combination of two former screening cores: the CGSC and the HTC, housed within the Department of Biochemistry and Molecular Biophysics and supported in part by the Siteman Cancer Center.
+The High-Throughput Screening Center is a Core facility within the Center for Drug Discovery and is housed within the Department of Biochemistry and Molecular Biophysics.
 This resource is available to the entire Washington University community as well as other academic institutions and private industry.

 - Scientific Director: Maxene Ilagan – email@example.com – 314-362-4445

 - Plate-based assay measurements